 Q9.What are some the current trends you see in the industry?

-A major trend that we’ve noticed in second hand and peer to peer marketplaces is that consumers now prioritize safety and convenience over price when buying, selling or trading their goods and services.
+A major trend that we’ve noticed in the second hand and peer to peer marketplaces is that consumers now prioritize safety and convenience over price when buying, selling, or trading their goods and services.
 Craigslist has been a good solution for a while, but now each of its verticals, or categories, has been taken over by startups with a better solution.
 For example, Airbnb for accommodation, Beppi and Shift for buying and selling vehicles, and of course Gone, for selling consumer electronics.

 Q10.
 Which is the one particular tool you swear by in your marketing strategy to gain more traction and that has never failed you?